Manage Web Browser Extension Preferences

 You are strongly encouraged to review your LastPass settings after creating your account.
 We recognize that different users have different requirements, so although the default values are chosen as a compromise between ease of use and security, we have made it as easy as possible for users to change their security options and other settings.

 LastPass does not synchronize these settings because you may want to have different security profiles or notification preferences at different places (e.g. home vs. work), so be sure to specify your settings for every web browser you use with the LastPass extension.
 You will also need to make these changes for every user who will be using LastPass (log in as each individual user to adjust the settings).
+Please note that the options available in Preferences will vary depending on the web browser you are using.
+For more information, please see our system requirements.

 Topics in this article: